Geometry-Editable and Appearance-Preserving Object Compositon: Method

 \subsection{Optimization}

-DGAD is trained end-to-end based on the pretrained Stable Diffusion v1.5 model.
-A cross-attention mechanism is applied to every block in the backbone to learn the geometry-editable representation.
-In contrast, the dense cross-attention mechanism is applied only in the decoder stage to explicitly retrieve and spatially align appearance-preserving features with their corresponding geometric regions, conditioned on the fully learned editable representation.
+In our primary implementation, DGAD is trained end-to-end based on the pretrained Stable Diffusion v1.5 model.
+Notably, our framework is model-agnostic and can be readily adapted to advanced backbones such as SDXL, as demonstrated in our experiments.
+A semantic-guided cross-attention mechanism is applied to every block in the backbone to learn the geometry-editable representation.
+In contrast, the dense attention mechanism is applied only in the decoder stage to explicitly retrieve and spatially align appearance-preserving features with their corresponding geometric regions, conditioned on the fully learned editable representation.
 The final loss is defined as follows:

-This optimization updates learnable parameters via diffusion-constrained backpropagation, enabling simultaneous precision in geometry manipulation and visual consistency maintenance during object composition. \textit{For more detailed network architecture and training details, please refer to the appendix \ref{Implementation Details}.}
+where the network $\epsilon_\theta$ is conditioned on the semantic vector $\mathbf{v}_s$, background latent $\mathbf{z}_b$, mask $\mathbf{M}$, and reference features $\mathbf{F}_r$.
+This optimization updates learnable parameters via diffusion-constrained backpropagation, enabling simultaneous precision in geometry manipulation and visual consistency maintenance during object composition.